Sage-Bionetworks/schematic/DOCUMENTATION.md

 <img width="1417" alt="Screen Shot 2019-10-15 at 4 08 00 PM" src="https://user-images.githubusercontent.com/15043209/66962344-9e315480-f025-11e9-9547-9d5ca3d713ca.png">

- * You will see your entries in the Metadata Preview
+ * If upload was successful, you will see your  metadata entries in the Metadata Preview

 <img width="1402" alt="Screen Shot 2019-10-15 at 4 08 14 PM" src="https://user-images.githubusercontent.com/15043209/66962357-a5586280-f025-11e9-8eb8-7acfc48a54ef.png">

   </blockquopte>
 </details>